ddurgoji/used-cars-price-prediction/README.md

 # Project Title
-What Drives the Price of a Car?
+What Drives the Price of a Used Car?

 ## Description
 This repo contains the CRISP-DM framework applied on Used car data set from [Kaggle](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data)